-Data and program improvement is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+Data and program improvement is one of 12 elements of high-quality CTE, defined in the comprehensive, research-based ACTE Quality CTE Program of Study FrameworkTM.
 This element addresses collection, reporting and use of data for continuous evaluation and program improvement, as well as appropriate access to relevant data.
 The following reports, articles, guides and toolkits can help you develop and implement high-quality data usage and program improvement.

 Incorporating Data, Research and Evaluation